mtd42/mtd42/README.md

 I am a junior web developer passionate about web technologies.
 I like to learn and learn from others. :heart:

-> Job status: currently looking for an international position please feel free to contact me.
-Where ? <a href="mailto:dorville.mathieu@gmail.com">Here</a>
+> Job status: currently looking for an international position please feel free to contact me. <a href="mailto:dorville.mathieu@gmail.com">dorville.mathieu@gmail.com</a>

 ### Favorite Stack